 Instead of using Opacity to create a double

 To access Blending modes, tap the Transform icon at the bottom of the screen.
 There you’ll find the blending mode button beside opacity.

 By default, the mode is set to Normal.
 But you can also choose different options.
 These include Multiply, Overlay, Darken, and Lighten.

 The most common mode people use is Multiply.
 It uses the luminosity and contrast of different layers when superimposing.

 Meanwhile, Overlay retains the darkest parts of the foreground.
-The background shows up in in the lighter areas of the image.
+The background shows up in the lighter areas of the image.

 Darken and Lighten Modes detect the dark or the light areas of each layer to blend them together.

 Of course, there are plenty more options other than the blending modes we mentioned.